eshernan/parallel_course/openacc-example/README.md

 # openacc-example

-To build this you need to have the PGI compiler installed.
+To build this you need to have the Nvidia HPC SDK and CUDA 11 compiler installed.
-It is available at [http://www.pgroup.com/](http://www.pgroup.com/).